iangreenleaf/blog_house/_drafts/air-conditioning.md

 ---

 The other half-finished big-ticket project that came with the house (besides [the chimney]({% post_url 2020-08-11-the-chimney %})) was central air conditioning.
-The house had been fitted with supplies and a return for high-velocity air conditioning, and lines had been run for a condenser and heat exchanger, but no units had been installed.
+The house had been fitted with supplies and a return for high-velocity air conditioning, and lines had been run for a condenser and air handler, but no units had been installed.

 High-velocity AC is a special system, manufactured almost exclusively by the Spacepak brand, that uses flexible supply lines that are much smaller than the ducts in your typical central air system.
 It's useful in old houses because it can be run through narrow existing spaces rather than a costly renovation or adding exposed ducts.